A Smarter Approach to Education Policy Making

 High Education Policy Churn

-In all 104 Junior Ministers in 40 years (inc. Parliamentary Under Secretaries)
+In all 112 Junior Ministers since 1979 (inc. Parliamentary Under Secretaries)

-The Institute for Government’s research suggests an even more unstable picture for FEs, with 48 Secretaries of State with relevant responsibilities since 1980, i.e. an average tenure of 10 months.
+The Institute for Government’s research suggests an even more unstable picture for FE’s, with 48 Secretatries with relevant responsibility between 1980 and 2017, i.e. an average tenure of 10 mnonths.

-“There have been 28 major pieces of legislation, 48 secretaries of state with relevant responsibilities, and no organisation has survived longer than a decade.”
+“There were 28 major pieces of legislation, 48 secretaries of state with relevant responsibilities, and no organisation had survived longer than a decade.”
 (Norris and Adam, 3)

 The depth of the visual shows the number of positions operating simultaneously, most contributing to the amount of legislative policy.